AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 - action: content is `all_stems`.
 - audio_id: the ID of the previously generated song.

-For example, if the ID of the originally generated song is: bdf23a5a-59f5-4103-b452-054a824a7f9f, then the parameters can be set as follows:
+For example, if the ID of the originally generated song is: bdf23a5a-59f5-4103-b452-054a824a7f9f, the parameters can be set as follows:

 ```json
 {